facebook

 What is Astigmatism?

-• Common symptoms of astigmatism include:
+Common astigmatism symptoms include:

 • Blurred or distorted vision